 SACRPH Executive Officers

 Francesca Russello Ammon, President, is associate professor of City & Regional Planning and Historic Preservation at the University of Pennsylvania Stuart Weitzman School of Design.
 A social and cultural historian of the post-WWII built environment, she is the author of Bulldozer: Demolition and Clearance of the Postwar Landscape (Yale UP, 2016), winner of SACRPH’s Lewis Mumford Prize for the best book in American planning history.
 She is currently writing a history of postwar preservation and urban renewal based upon the Philadelphia neighborhood of Society Hill.
-Her research also leverages the digital humanities to integrate photographs, oral histories, and other historical records into narratives of urban change through her website Preserving Society Hill and an NEH-funded exploration of Ed Ruscha’s photographic documentation of Los Angeles’s Sunset Boulevard.
+Her research also leverages the digital humanities to integrate photographs, oral histories, and other historical records into narratives of urban change.
+Her DH projects include Preserving Society Hill , an historical documentation of the urban renewal and historic preservation of a landmark Philadelphia neighborhood; and Sunset Over Sunset, an NEH-funded exploration of Ed Ruscha’s photographic documentation of Los Angeles’s Sunset Boulevard, which she co-developed in collaboration with Brian Goldstein and Garrett Dash Nelson.

 Matthew G. Lasner, President-Elect, is a historian of the built environment whose work focuses on housing and community planning in the 20th century.
 His book High Life: Condo Living in the Suburban Century (2012), a history of co-ops, condominiums, and townhouse complexes in the U.S., won the Abbott Lowell Cummings Prize of the Vernacular Architecture Forum.
 He is also co-editor of Affordable Housing in New York: The People, Places, and Policies That Transformed a City (2016).
 From 2007-23 he was assistant professor of history at Georgia State University, then associate professor with tenure of urban studies and planning at Hunter College, CUNY.
 In 2020, he moved to California, where he has taught at University of California, Berkeley and California College of the Arts.
 He is a member of the editorial boards of Journal of Urban History and Buildings & Landscapes, area editor of Oxford Bibliographies in Architecture, Planning, and Preservation, and a founding editor of Platform.
 His next books are a social and cultural history of the post-WWII apartment complex and a co-edited volume on housing activist Catherine Bauer.